-Program Goal #1: To assist competent entry-level dietetics practitioners in the achievement of their career goals in a foods and/or nutrition-related field
+Program Goal #1– To assist competent entry-level dietetics graduates in the achievement of their career goals in a foods and/or nutrition-related field.

-Program Goal #2: To graduate competent entry-level practitioners in the area of foods and/or nutrition
+Program Goal #2 – To graduate competent entry-level dietetics graduates in the area of foods and/or nutrition.

 *Program outcomes data available upon request.